 - Senegal: In Senegal, the prospects of oil and gas revenues are redefining opportunities and challenges for sustainable development.
 In this context, PAGE produced a study on the management of oil and gas revenues to support sustainable development that has become a reference document informing national dialogues and discussions, including the third National Sustainable Development Conference held in May 2018 and a session by the High Council on Social Dialogue in July 2019, mandated by the President of Senegal to play a central role in the national dialogue around oil and gas.

-- Mato Grosso State, Brazil: PAGE is supporting green employment and income generation opportunities in targeted economic sectors in Mato Grosso.
+- Mato Grosso, Brazil: PAGE is supporting green employment and income generation opportunities in targeted economic sectors in Mato Grosso.
 In 2019, a study was initiated using the Green Jobs Assessment Methodology that entails developing a tool to assess income and employment generation potential in different economic sectors.
-The study, which will be completed in 2020, also aims to identify sectors that provide the greatest potential for green job creation.
+The study was completed in 2020 and identified sectors that provide the greatest potential for green job creation.

 Target 8.5: By 2030, achieve full and productive employment and decent work for all women and men, including for young people and persons with disabilities, and equal pay for work of equal value.